cogentcore/cogent/README.md

 # TODO

+* ctrl-X+K kill buffer not fully closing
 * rename -- needs to close buffs before doing -- code is in gide somewhere (filetree?)

 * drag-n-drop
-* color highlighting for diffs!
+* color highlighting for diff output in commandshell!

-*

-* texteditor vert alloc not subtracting scrollbar?

 * more helpers for URI api
 * filter function for chooser for URI case